 Demerit points would go away, since it is a mechanical system doing the driving (you can’t penalize the human riding in the car, or can you)?

 I am sure there are a few I have not thought about, but how will that change how Police work?

 Will we have car offices, where we can work while commuting to our office?
 You aren’t driving, maybe you get some work done, or maybe you watch a movie?
 Will folks be tricking out their cars so that they are nicer leisure environments?
 Hacking the control systems will become a huge black-market for those wishing to get an advantage on things.

 An interesting financial question is will families need to have two cars?
 If you can schedule things with pick up and drop off, maybe 1 car can deal with all the family transportation needs.
 Lower insurance and less cars means more money in family pockets.

-I have had a few folks talk to me about whether they should be looking at consolidation loans to try to get their debt problems under control, and as a rule, I don’t like the idea, but for some folks the concept may work.
+I have had a few folks talk to me about whether they should be looking at consolidation loans to try to get their debt problems under control.
+As a rule, I don’t like the idea, but for some folks a debt consolidation loan may work.
 Consolidation loans usually consist of adding higher interest rate debts (i.e. credit card debt, etc.,) onto your mortgage or some low(er) paying credit structure that you now use.

 I found a very interesting diagram on Pinterest that I now offer for your reading pleasure:

 As I mentioned a debt consolidation loan may jump-start your financial life in that you have a lower payment level for your overall debt, however, just like jump starting a car there are dangers.
 Some of the dangers of jump starting your car are: